Anadea/anadea_blog/content/posts/how-to-run-a-local-llm-practical-tips-for-your-business/index.md

   - ai-ml
   - trends
 ---
-Title: How to Run a Local LLM: Guide for Businesses

-Description: If you are considering running a local LLM, explore our guide where we share our practical tips on how to ensure its secure and efficient performance.

-How to Run a Local LLM: Practical Tips for Your Business

 After ChatGPT’s launch in November 2022, LLM usage skyrocketed across diverse sectors.
-According to the statistics published by Industry Research, in 2024, nearly 68% of enterprises worldwide relied on LLM-powered tools in at least one business workflow.
+According to the statistics published by[ Industry Research](https://www.industryresearch.biz/market-reports/large-language-model-llm-market-102241), in 2024, nearly 68% of enterprises worldwide relied on LLM-powered tools in at least one business workflow.
 In 2025, it is estimated that over 71% of healthcare, industrial, and financial organizations have deployed LLMs for decision-making.
 Meanwhile, 67% of enterprises revealed that LLM implementation has positively influenced their productivity.
 And 54% of businesses report that LLM-driven automation ensures higher operational efficiency.

 But to extract maximum value from such solutions, it is important to understand how to properly implement and manage LLMs.
 This is what we will discuss in our article.

 We will explain the benefits of running a local LLM and share our practical recommendations on how to do it in the most efficient way.

-What Is a Local LLM?
+## What Is a Local LLM?

 Before we proceed to the questions about how to run local LLMs, we need to draw your attention to the peculiarities of such models and clarify why they can be a good choice for your business.